uit-inf-3201-h21/uit-inf-3201-h21-resources/plan-and-recorded-sessions.md

 # Lectures

 Zoom links to the lectures are available in [Canvas](https://uit.instructure.com/courses/22516).

 | Day | Time  |
 |-----|-------|
 | Mon | 14-16 |
 | Wed | 09-10 |

+*NB: The lecture plan will be updated over the semester.*

 | W    | Day       | Ass | Who | Topic                               | foils/notes                             |
 |------|-----------|-----|-----|-------------------------------------|-----------------------------------------|